prathimacode-hub/ML-ProjectKart/Coffee Production Prediction/README.md

 7. Choose best model for our prediction which has lowest RMSE and high R2 score.

 ## Model Comparison
 We have deployed 9 machine learning algorithms and every algorithm is deployed successfully without any hesitation.
-We have checked the accuracy of the models based on the Kappa score of each of the models.
-Now let's take a look at the scores of each models.
+We have checked the efficiency of the models based on the rmse and r2 score of each of the models.
+Now let's take a look at model with their rmse and r2 score.

 |Name of the Model|RMSE |R2 Score |
 |:---:|:---:|:---:|